tezedge/tezos-dissector/README.md

 For a developer who is working directly with a blockchain node, it is very useful to be able to view the traffic of data that moves through the network.
 However, as a blockchain network is cryptographically secured, we had to develop a method for the interception and analysis of the encrypted communication.
 For this purpose, we’ve chosen to create a dissector for Wireshark.

-Wireshark is a utility that intercepts packets (messages) that arrive via the network card.
-It uses special plugins known as dissectors to analyze the intercepted packets.
+Wireshark is a utility that intercepts packets (messages) that arrive via the network.
+By default, Wireshark is capable of analyzing some of the intercepted packets.
+You can also add special plugins, known as dissectors, to analyze additional types of communication.

 This readme file is a guide on how to build, install and use the Tezos dissector.